nodebeats/nodebeats/README.md

     * npm install

+* For setting up admin app (angular 2 app) go to the cloned project's admin directory and run the following command to install required dependencies for admin app:

+    * npm install

+* To run the admin clint (angular 2) app in development environment, Go to admin directory and run app
+    * cd admin
+    * npm start

 **Important Note**

 Run the following commands only if you have modified client code.
 If you are using it for the first time, you can skip this step.

-* If you have changed code and want to rebuid everything, then run the following commands
+* If you have changed code and want to rebuild everything, then run the following commands

-    * NODE_ENV=production webpack -p
-    * NODE_ENV=production webpack --config webpack-client.config.js
+    * NODE_ENV=production webpack
     * gulp service-worker

     Or, You can run following npm scripts directly as well: